-Fried Cinnamon Roll Bites with Cream Cheese Frosting and Candied Bacon
+- Fried Cinnamon Roll Bites with cream cheese frosting and candied bacon

-…and the EPCOT Sunshine Griddle Outdoor Kitchen beverage menu:
+…and the BRUNCHCOT Outdoor Kitchen beverage menu:

-Froot Loops Shake (nonalcoholic)
+- Froot Loops Shake (Non-alcoholic)

-Joffrey’s Coffee Cold Brew Cocktail with Milk, KahlÃºa Rum and Coffee Liqueur, and Vanilla Vodka
+- Joffrey’s Coffee Cold Brew Cocktail with milk, Kahlúa Rum and Coffee Liqueur, and vanilla vodka

 Select dishes featuring Melissa’s Produce.
-Now our photos and reviews of every dish at EPCOT Sunshine Griddle…
+Now our photos and reviews of every dish at BRUNCHCOT Booth…

 Shrimp and Grits: Blackened Shrimp and Cheddar Cheese Grits with Brown Gravy and Sweet Corn Salsa ($7.25) – This dish falls about halfway between the healthy and indulgent ends of the spectrum, and is also fantastic.
 The shrimp were delicious, plump and perfectly-prepared.
 The sweet corn salsa is refreshing and offers a mild kick, which is offset nicely by the comforting flavors of buttery cheddar cheese grits.